google-research/google-research/smu/examples/README.md

         python <path to the examples directory>/field_access.py

-In addition, there is also a `.out` file for each `.py` file which gives the expected standard output for that script
+In addition, there is a `.out` file for each `.py` file which gives the expected standard output for that script